-Obligation under capital lease
+7 Obligation under capital lease

 In fiscal 2014, NYHFB purchased a photocopier that was financed by way of capital lease.
 The liability recorded under the capital lease represents the future minimum lease payments net of interest.
 The lease has an implicit rate of 6.36% per annum.
-Interest expense on capital lease for the year was \$949 (2014 - \$360).
-NYHFB's obligation under capital leases consists of the following:
+Interest expense on capital lease for the year was \$529 (2016 - \$746).
+NYHFB's obligation under capital lease consists of the following: